RAHB-REALTORS-Association/wav-maker/CI_CD.md

 # CI/CD for Audio Converter

-This document explains the Continuous Integration and Continuous Delivery setup for the Audio Converter application.
+This document explains the Continuous Integration and Continuous Delivery setup for the WAV Maker application.

 ## Overview